If you need to talk to someone urgently:

 The Government’s policy is to ensure that counselling and other talking therapies are accessible on the NHS.

-You can be referred to SHM by your GP or refer yourself by:
+You can be referred to IAPT by your GP or refer yourself by:

 The help available depends on your own experiences, and can include: